mohamedfahimyousuf/Basics/README.md

 4. Take in two numbers and an operator (+, -, *, /) and calculate the value.
 (Use if conditions).
 5. Take 2 numbers as input and print the largest number.
 6. Input currency in rupees and output in USD.
+7. To calculate Fibonacci Series up to n numbers.